Parallels/vagrant-parallels/website/docs/source/docs/index.html.md

 * Parallels Desktop 10 for Mac
 * Parallels Desktop 11 for Mac - only "Pro" and "Business" editions
 * Parallels Desktop 12 for Mac - only "Pro" and "Business" editions
+* Parallels Desktop 13 for Mac - only "Pro" and "Business" editions